JofArnold/vzbot-parts/ez-crampon-caddy/README.md

 * 4x M3x15 screws.
 Low profile best
 * Crampon board
 * The nozzle screw that comes with the Crampon board
+* Maybe a washer

 It's intended for the top part to be tapped with M3 threads but probably screwing the M3 directly in will work fine.
 Not tested.

 Warning: it's intended for all the parts to be a very close fit to stop them rattling around and affecting the results.
 In all likelihood on first assembly the thumbwheel will bind.
 Sand 0.05-0.1mm off then thumbwheel and the key until it's fairly free but not rattling.

+In the case of the Goliath nozzle, the sock gets slightly in the way of the assembly and stocks it being able to be fully screwed in.
+You can either use a washer to space it our or print your own.